RobKokochak/robks-personal-site/src/content/blog/justifying-automated-testing.md

 #### Why write a test for something that you already know works?

-A few years ago, I watched the [Fireship tutorial on TDD with Jest](https://youtu.be/Jv2uxzhPFl4?si=OVVVh59W6oCYRDov&t=365), where he used the example of implementing a stack with Javascript.
+A few years ago, I watched the <a href="https://youtu.be/Jv2uxzhPFl4?si=OVVVh59W6oCYRDov&t=365" target="_blank">Fireship tutorial on TDD with Jest</a>, where he used the example of implementing a stack with Javascript.
 First, he wrote tests for the methods.
 Then, he implemented the functionality to make them pass.
 It was a great video on how to do
 TDD, but I just couldn't understand the point.